Codecademy/docs/content/javascript/concepts/strings/terms/slice/slice.md

   - 'paths/front-end-engineer-career-path'
 ---

-The JavaScript method `.slice()` returns a selected portion of an array.
+The JavaScript method `.slice()` returns a selected portion of a string.

 ## Syntax